 The majority of students are involved with at least one of the following: Duke of Edinburgh Awards, the Devizes to Westminster Canoe Marathon, or the Ten Tors Challenge.
 A highlight of the Mount Kelly calendar is the Shackleton Programme: once a month, students take part in challenging outdoor pursuits and other activities such as sailing, first aid, conservation projects, climbing, navigation, and water safety.
 There’s also a Learning Outside the Classroom programme that uses all the facilities of the school’s truly amazing and well-resourced on-site Adventure Centre, and students even have the opportunity to try their hand at offshore sailing in Mount Kelly’s very own boat, Olga.

-Mount Kelly is successfully balancing the structured with the unstructured; a rigorous academic timetable with the freedom and time to explore the campus’ Sunny Slopes, Adventure Playground, Stable Yard, Sports Hall Playground and Jungle, to name a few.
-Buddy schemes between older and younger year groups help to promote strong relationships between students; there are many opportunities to take on positions of responsibility, including positions such as student head of house and head of boarding; and
+Mount Kelly is successfully balancing the structured with the unstructured, a rigorous academic timetable with the freedom and time to explore the campus’ Sunny Slopes, Adventure Playground, Stable Yard, Sports Hall Playground, and Jungle, to name a few.
+Buddy schemes between older and younger year groups help to promote strong relationships between students; there are many opportunities to take on positions of responsibility, including positions such as student head of house and head of boarding.

-Spread across a 150 acre-site, facilities include a sports pavilion, two swimming pools, climbing wall, squash courts, gym, art studios, design and technology workrooms and music theatres.
-Outdoors, the school has a nine-hole golf course, tennis courts and sports pitches, as well as an outdoor adventure centre with high ropes course and a shooting range.
+Spread across a 150 acre-site, facilities include a sports pavilion, two swimming pools, climbing wall, squash courts, gym, art studios, design and technology workrooms, and music theatres.
+Outdoors, the school has a nine-hole golf course, tennis courts and sports pitches, as well as an outdoor adventure centre with a high ropes course and a shooting range.

-Students are can board from Year 3, and approximately 50% of students are boarders; there are weekly and full boarding options.
-Students There are dedicated boarding houses for prep, college and sixth form, and Mount Kelly’s boarding facilities provide as much for the wellbeing and interests of children outside of the classroom as within.
+Students can board from Year 3, and approximately 50% of students are boarders; there are weekly and full boarding options.
+There are dedicated boarding houses for prep, college and sixth form, and Mount Kelly’s boarding facilities provide as much for the wellbeing and interests of children outside of the classroom as within.

 • Elite swim programme and strong choir